 • Prepare for portion control, mindful eating, and exercise.

-Step 7: Preoperative Weight Loss Program
+Step 7: Preoperative Medical Weight Loss

 Many patients are asked to lose some weight before surgery.
 This: